guilatrova/school-api/README.md

 - Add failing tests for URLs (how api will handle it)
 - Implement it
 - Add failing tests for Serializer (how data should be handled)
-- Implement it (Migrations were added here)
+- Implement it (Migrations were usually added here)
 - Add failing integration tests for API (how api should behave when requests are made)
 - Refactor it